emanuelceriana/wordle-2.0/README.md

 # Wordle 2.0 Game

-Welcome to the Improved Wordle Game implemented in JavaScript!
+Welcome to the Improved Wordle Game implemented in Typescript!
 This is a word-guessing game that builds upon the classic Wordle concept with some exciting enhancements.
 Challenge your word-solving skills and enjoy a new level of word-guessing fun.

 ## Table of Contents